microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Limitations of our approach

-Achieving the excellent results demonstrated in this study requires reproducible and controlled instillation of the contrast agent.
-To ensure this, the procedure should be performed by skilled personnel using a syringe pump.
+Achieving the excellent results demonstrated in this study requires reproducible and controlled instillation of the contrast agent, which should be performed by skilled personnel using a syringe pump.

-The method we presented for investigating the microvasculature within bone tissue is primarily limited by the imaging technique.
-Specifically, this limitation arises from the correlation between achievable resolution and the physical size of the imaged sample.
+The method we presented for investigating microvasculature within bone tissue is primarily limited by the imaging technique, specifically the correlation between achievable resolution and the physical size of the imaged sample.
-For small samples, such as those just a few millimeters in diameter, voxel sizes on the order of 1 μm enable visualization of the microvasculature down to the capillary bed [@doi:10.1016/j.vph.2018.09.003; @doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017; @doi:10.1038/srep41842].
+For small samples a few millimeters in diameter, voxel sizes on the order of 1 μm enable visualization of the microvasculature down to the capillary bed [@doi:10.1016/j.vph.2018.09.003; @doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017; @doi:10.1038/srep41842].
-However, for larger samples, such as the minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 μm).
-In such cases, the finest microvessels with diameters under 40 μm cannot be accurately visualized (see Fig. @fig:5 & @fig:6).
+However, for larger samples like the minipig hemimandible, the achievable voxel size is approximately 10 times larger (≥8 μm), making it difficult to accurately visualize the finest microvessels with diameters under 40 μm (see Fig. @fig:5 & @fig:6).

-Beyond the inherent limitations of tomographic imaging, the approach presented here—instilling the vasculature in bone tissue with a polymerizing contrast agent—represents a significant advancement in biomedical X-ray imaging.
+Beyond the inherent limitations of tomographic imaging, instilling the vasculature in bone tissue with a polymerizing contrast agent represents a significant advancement in biomedical X-ray imaging.
-This innovative method holds great promise for addressing key questions in tissue engineering, implantology, and a wide range of related research fields.
+This innovative method holds great promise for addressing key questions in tissue engineering, implantology, and related research fields.

 ## Author Contributions {.page_break_before}